 Orsay & Musée de L’Orangerie - The American Abstract Art and the Last Monet

 Experience the rediscovery of the great paintings and art at Giverny, and the emergence of ‘Abstract Impressionism’, through an exhibition of some of Monet’s later works and around twenty major paintings by American artists such as Rothko, Clyfford Still, Barnett Newmann and many others.
 Held from 13th April to 20th August at the Musée de L’Orangerie, this is a must-visit for art enthusiasts!

 1 Rue de la Légion d'Honneur, 75007 Paris

 Getting There ›

-Seine Dinner Cruise in August
+Seine Dinner Cruise

 Float gently along the Seine in a glass canopy boat while you indulge in a scrumptious three-course French meal, including classics like velouté of butternut squash, poultry pâté with foie gras, braised beef steak and Cheese Ossau Iraty!
 This one hour fifteen minutes cruise is specially designed to round off a spectacular day in the city of lights and August is definitely the best time of the year to go for one.